jmacxx/misq_prj52_WIP/misqWalletRpc/README.md

 Java library containing an interface to multiple different wallet implementations.

-At the moment, this proof-of-concept only uses bitcoind RPC.
+At the moment, this proof-of-concept has support for bitcoind and elementsd RPC.
-It will be extended to support litecoind RPC, elements RPC and monero RPC.
+It will be extended to support litecoind RPC, and monero RPC.

 The wallet interface looks like this: